 Where: Centre of Hyde Park.
 Visit the website

-When: Open on weekends throughout May (including the May Day Bank Holiday) and then every day from 1 June until early September.
+When: The Serpentine Lido re-opened to members of the Serpentine Swimming Club on 6 July 2020 — however, applications to the club are currently suspended, In general, the lido is open on weekends throughout May (including the May Day Bank Holiday) and then every day from 1 June until early September.
 Daily opening times are 10am to 6pm in June, July and August.

 How big: It's a whopper, at 30x100 metres